UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

  Edit your README.md file and write a short bio about yourself.
 You can edit it from within R, or using any text editor (like notepad or textedit).
 Tell me a bit about your background.
 Maybe something about your academic and career goals?
 Maybe something memorable about you?
 Maybe you love to write haiku?
 It’s your space.
 Do with it as you wish.

- When you are done with your bio, *commit* your work to the repository.
+ When you are done with your bio, 1) save it using whatever text editor you are using, and 2) *commit* your work to the repository.
 Even if your text edit has autosave, commit is different.
 Commit is like taking a snapshot.
 You can always return to the state of a repository at a commit snapshot, even if you later change or delete your file.

 #### Commit - Method A: In R

  - In R Click `Git -> Commit`
  - In the upper left, you will see a window of every file that has changed.
 Some files are new and should be added, some files are modified and should be checked in.
 Select the box next to each file to approve the change.
 The files are now
  *staged* to be committed.
-You need to write a short message describing the commit.
+If you do not stage a file, then it will remain on your computer, but it will not be uploaded to your reposotory and git will not track changes to it.
+Next, with every commit, you need to write a short message describing the commit.
 Something like “added bio to README.md."
+Git won't let you commit without a message.
  - Click Commit.

  You made the snapshot, but it is still on your computer and not on your github.
 You need to “push it” to your github repository.
 Click the `push ` button.